 Gameplay takes place in a single game world, which is a 1/2 scale map of Western Europe.
 It is the largest MMOG game world map, at over 350,000 km, with most play occurring in a 30,000 kmcentral area in which most capturable cities, airfields and ports have been placed.
 Two alternate servers are available for training events and beta testing the next version respectively.
 A campaign starts off in a vague interpretation of the Battle of France.

 A unique feature of the game is the command system, which is entirely player run and implement their own rules, regulations and protocol.
 This is monitored by the developers and helps create two very differently run sides.
 A High Commander will typically move brigades, lead assaults/defences and monitor supply levels.
 You don't need to worry about this unless you plan to become a High Commander.

-- America Wins the War - Averted to an extent; there is an American faction, but it sits out the initial parts of the game.
+- America Won World War II - Averted to an extent; there is an American faction, but it sits out the initial parts of the game.
 Instead, the focus is mainly on the French, who are aided by the British.
 That being said, American resources start popping up for the other Western Allies early on, and they keep playing a highly useful role.
 And according to plans, they will later become the dominant late-game Western Allied faction with Tier Three reached.

 - Ascended Extra: Originally, the Americans were only used for some special events and as Lend Lease.
 However, the plans seem to be for them to be added in as a full faction, and one that will take over as the dominant Allied faction in the late game at that!

 - Authority Equals Asskicking: The High Command tends to be made up of very experienced players, some of whom have played the game for over a decade and are extremely potent fighters.